box/box-ios-sdk/docs/usage/files.md

 --------------

 To retrieve a list of file tasks, call [`client.files.listTasks(forFile:fields:)`][get-tasks] with the ID of the file.
-This method returns an iterator in the completion that can be used to retrieve file comments.
+This method returns an iterator in the completion, which is used to retrieve file comments.

 ```swift
 client.files.listTasks(forFile: "11111") { results in